HMS Ruby (1910): Construction and career

-Soon afterwards, as the need for destroyers in the Mediterranean Sea became more acute, the destroyer was transferred to the Fifth Destroyer Flotilla of the Mediterranean Fleet.
+Soon afterwards, the destroyer was transferred to the Fifth Destroyer Flotilla of the Mediterranean Fleet.
 On 20 January 1918, Ruby was based at the naval base in Malta undergoing refit.
-The introduction of convoys had improved the survivability of merchant ships, but submarine activity was still significant.
+The introduction of convoys had improved the survivability of merchant ships, but submarine activity was still a significant threat.
 At the same time, the Otranto Barrage required between 27 and 31 destroyers on station each day, so there was substantial work to be done and the destroyer was soon back in service.
 Although the Armistice of 11 November ended fighting on the Western Front, in the Black Sea, the Russian Revolution meant that the warship was still required to serve.
 On 25 November, the destroyer joined a large British naval flotilla that sailed to Sevastapol.
 On 15 December, Ruby arrived at Ismid escorting the Russian destroyer Derzky.
 The Russian vessel was commissioned on 24 December 1919 in Malta but was not handed to a Russian crew as planned due to a lack of personnel.

 In the meantime, the Armistice meant that the Royal Navy needed to return to a peacetime level of strength and both the number of ships and the amount of staff reduced to save money.
 Ruby was placed in reserve at Nore.
 This position did not last long.
 The harsh conditions of wartime operations, particularly the combination of high speed and poor weather, exacerbated by the fact that the hull was not galvanised, meant that the destroyer was worn out.
 Ruby was sold to be broken up at Milford Haven to Thos.
 W. Ward on 9 May 1921.